mjunior447/mjunior447/README.md

 ### Hi there!
 My name is Mauricio Antero

-- 🔭 I’m currently working with Front-End Development
+- 🔭 I’m currently working with Front-End Development, both with ReactJS and ReactNative
-- 🌱 I’m currently learning React
-- 👯 I’m looking to collaborate on open source projects

 <div>
   <a href="https://github.com/mjunior447">